 |Science Reasoning||40||35 minutes|

-After each section is assessed and given a section score, the section scores are averaged together and converted into a composite score out of 36.
-The average student score on the ACT varies from year to year, but it’s usually around 20.
+After each section is assessed and given a section score, the section scores are averaged and rounded to the nearest whole number to form a composite score between 1-36.
+The average student score on the ACT varies from year to year, but it’s usually around 20-21.

-The ACT also includes an optional Writing section, which is 40 minutes long and requires test-takers to write essays in response to prompts.
-The Writing section is scored out of 12, and the Writing score is not integrated into the overall composite score.
+The ACT also includes an optional Writing section, which is 40 minutes long and requires test-takers to write an essay in response to a prompt.
+The Writing section is scored from 1-6 by 2 essay graders, and those two scores add up to form your total Writing score, ranging from 2-12.
+The Writing score is not integrated into the overall composite score.

-While the Writing section isn’t required by the ACT itself, some colleges may independently require you to register for and take the ACT with Writing, as it’s known.
+While the Writing section isn’t required by the ACT itself, some colleges may independently require you to register for and take the ACT with Writing.
 Check with the colleges you’re interested in to find out about their specific requirements, and if you need to take the ACT with Writing, make sure you register for that version of the test.

 Should I Take the ACT?

-As we’ve noted, the ACT is now popular nationwide, and it’s accepted by almost all major colleges for admissions purposes.
-Some students in any applicant pool will take the ACT, some will take the SAT, and many choose to take both.
+The ACT is popular nationwide and it’s accepted by almost all major colleges for admissions purposes.
+Some students in the applicant pool will take the ACT, some will take the SAT, and many choose to take both.

 In general, the choice on whether to take the ACT is up to you.
 There’s no notable advantage to taking one of these college admissions tests over the other.
-Chances are that the colleges you apply to will accept either or both, and don’t treat either test preferentially when assessing applicants.
+Colleges you apply to will accept either or both, and don’t treat either test preferentially when assessing applicants.
 (Check with a specific college’s admissions office if you’re not sure about their policies.)

 You may run into specific situations where one test offers opportunities that the other doesn’t.
 For instance, some scholarship programs are based on your scores from one specific test.
-(A major example is the National Merit Scholarship Program, which considers only your scores on the PSAT and SAT, not the ACT.)
-Again, specific scholarship programs can provide you with the details about their particular requirements.
+A major example is the National Merit Scholarship Program, which considers only your scores on the PSAT and SAT, not the ACT.

 On a more personal level, you may find that the ACT simply suits you better.
-There may be something about its particular setup and philosophy that makes you comfortable—and perhaps even able to achieve a higher score as compared to the SAT.
-It’s worth at least looking into the ACT and taking some practice tests to get a sense for how you perform.
+Maybe you get nervous about the idea of a no-calculator section on the SAT, so ACT Math would be better for you, as the math section allows calculators at all times.
+Or, maybe you like Science, and would excel on the ACT’s Science section.
+It’s worth at least looking into both the SAT and ACT and taking a practice test or doing some practice questions to get a sense for how you perform.